X901/Schedule-Background-Task-New/README.md

 because we only need it for testing only , it's not good idea to make it like this on Production version !

 - move `GoogleService-Info.plist` that you did download from `Firebase` website to the project
-- you need to use `Cocoapods` if you don't already have it installed on you Mac install it from they website
+- you need to use `Cocoapods` if you don't already have it installed on you Mac install it from their website
 - open Terminal
 - move the project folder above `Terminal` icon .
 This is the fastest way to go directly indisd the project folder on `Terminal`
 - then final step write `pod install` on terminal to install Firebase Storage and Realm Libreies